 Some tips on who to follow online:

-Look for actual initials — including MD, or DO — and it should say board-certified in OB.
+Look for actual initials — including MD, or DO — and it should say board-certified in obestetrics.
 Many will say they’re a DOCTOR but sometimes they’re a dentist, or a chiropractor…. not the same (obviously).

 Look for the nurses (should say RN).
 Obviously, I’m biased, but I have yet to follow a labor nurse who’s advice I REALLY questioned.
 Sure, some people exaggerate it to get clicks — but most often they understand what would help families.
 Again, make sure they’re a LABOR nurse — with a good bit of experience.
 I’ve seen a few brand new labor nurses with a little info that aren’t the best.